Header

 "Deepest Purple" is a fine introduction to the music of the legendary Deep Purple.
 While the tracks pretty much pick themselves, when complied in this format they represent a thoroughly enjoyable, and surprisingly accurate high level summary of the bands work.

 The period covered by this early compilation from 1980 (one of the first on CD) dates from "Deep Purple in Rock" in 1970 to "Stormbringer" in 1974.
-The earliest albums are therefore rightly ignored, as it was with the "In rock" album that Deep Purple discovered their true identity.
+The earliest albums are rightly ignored, since it was with the "In rock" album that Deep Purple discovered their true identity.
 During this brief period though, Gillan and Glover left the band, thankfully temporarily, to be replaced by Coverdale and Hughes.
 Thus we find the sublime "Burn" and the decent title track from "Stormbringer" included.

 The two non-album singles "Black Night" (which set the band on their way in terms of significant chart success) and "Strange kind of woman" are here of course.
 Both are heavy pieces of driving rock, the latter having its unique and inspired soft guitar section.